Prince Harry’s Dangerous Journey Across Landmine Field Honors Late Mother Princess Diana

 Arch meets Archie!
 This morning The Duke and Duchess were honoured to introduce their son Archie, to Archbishop, Desmond Tutu and his daughter, Thandeka.
 The Archbishop, a globally respected figure in anti-apartheid movement, is one of the world’s great champions of equality, and has spent his life tirelessly battling injustice.
 Their Royal Highnesses have joined The Archbishop and Thandeka to learn more about the work of The Tutu and Leah Legacy Foundation, and see first-hand how they are focussing on global awareness of the critical issues affecting the world. #RoyalVisitSouthAfrica • Photo ©️ Reuters

-The Inquisitr previously reported that Prince Harry and his wife, former American actress Meghan Markle, journeyed to Africa in their first royal tour as a family, bringing along son Archie and introducing him to Archbishop Desmond Tutu.
+The Inquisitr previously reported that Prince Harry and Meghan Markle journeyed to Africa in their first royal tour as a family, bringing along son Archie and introducing him to Archbishop Desmond Tutu.

 Prince Harry and Meghan Markle will end their royal tour of Africa within one week.